Outrage as Tigres score two goals against protesting Veracruz players who stood still for three minutes | Goal.com

 Outrage as Tigres score two goals against protesting Veracruz players who stood still for three minutes

-Tigres sparked outrage in Mexico's top flight when they took advantage of a Veracruz protest to score two goals in the first three minutes of their Liga MX clash.
+Tigres sparked outrage in Mexico's top flight when they took advantage of a Veracruz protest to score two goals in the first four minutes of their Liga MX clash.

 The Veracruz players stood still for the opening minutes of the game to protest against unpaid wages, with Tigres joining them for the first 60 seconds.